-Stop by the barn and grab fresh vegetables from our farm stand on Friday, Saturday, and Sunday from 10 am to 6 pm.
+Stop by the big red barn and grab fresh vegetables from our farm stand 7 days a week, from 9 am to 6 pm.
 No need to pre-order.
 The address is 4741 East Bethel Lane, Bloomington, IN 47408.

-Look for us at the Bloomington Community Farmers’ Market on Saturday mornings April through September.
+Look for us at the Bloomington Winter Farmers’ Market in the Summertime on Saturday mornings July through October.

 We grow a variety of vegetables

 including tomatoes, peppers, lettuce, carrots, beets, celery, and onions.
 To find out what is available, please sign up for our email list.
 We rarely email more than once a week and your address will not be shared with others.